Separation and Divorce

 Child support is determined by the Federal Child Support Guidelines.
 This legislation provides clarity on who must pay child support, how much child support must be paid, and for how long.

 The basic amount of child support is set out in the tables of the Guidelines and is based on the income of the parent paying child support.
 The income of the parent receiving child support (generally, the parent with whom the child resides) is not taken into account in setting these basic payments.
+This can change, however, if the child resides more or less equal time with each parent.
 Child support payments are tax neutral: the party paying child support is unable to deduct the payments from income for the purposes of income tax.
 Similarly, the party receiving child support is not expected to include these payments in his or her income for tax purposes.

 In addition to the basic amount of child support, an additional amount may be payable for the children’s “special or extraordinary” expenses.
 These expenses are set out in section 7 of the Guidelines and may include such expenses as daycare, post-secondary education expenses, and uninsured medical and dental expenses.